 - Use plain text.
-Colour, bold, italics and underlining cannot be used. - Use paragraphs and spaces to separate information (\n\n and "" in the logic file)
+Colour, bold, italics, double quotes and underlining cannot be used. - Use paragraphs and spaces to separate information (\n\n and "" in the logic file). - Include the study name in the subject heading and body.

 The emails sent out by LifeGuide are automatically generated through the logic (see the wiki for more information about writing email logic).
 Some end-users may think these emails have been sent to them by a researcher.
 To minimise the number of end-users who reply to these emails, you can insert some text at the bottom of each email asking them not to reply to the automatic emails, e.g. 'This is an automatic email.
 Please DO NOT reply to this email as any reply will not be received.
-Please contact xxx@soton.ac.uk if you require assistance'.
+Please contact study@address if you require assistance or would like to stop receiving these emails'.